bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 June 22, 2001

 Mount Daly makes for a long day but offers great views along the way.
 The long approach is unavoidable, but it follows a good trail past interesting scenery.
 It skirts the east shore of Sherbrooke Lake and passes a waterfall before ending at Niles Meadows.
 From there it's a difficult scramble up west slopes to the south ridge.
-Follow the ridge to the summit.
+We followed the ridge to the summit.

 Unfortunately, our group of ten summited under poor weather conditions.
 The summit itself was buried under a huge cornice and required care in ascending.
 The ridge was in fog which prevented me from taking a panorama.